 2 planes collide at Dallas air show, both planes based out Houston

 HOUSTON - Tragedy in Dallas on Saturday morning after two planes collided mid-air during an air show at the Dallas Executive Airport.
-Both of the planes were stationed north of Houston.
+Both of the planes were based out of Houston.

 The accident happened during the Veteran's Day Wings Over Dallas WWII Airshow around 1:15 p.m. near Duncanville.